-Here, the alleged statements do not constitute a "trade practice" because they do not arise out of any "consumer transaction," Ford, 908 A.2d at 81.
-They appear in congressional testimony by Facebook executives and concern Facebook's application of its Community Standards to third-party content.
+Here, the statements at issue do not constitute a "trade practice" because they do not arise out of any "consumer transaction," Ford, 908 A.2d at 81.
+The statements at issue appear in congressional testimony by Facebook executives and concern Facebook's enforcement of its

+Community Standards.
 No "reasonable consumer," Pearson, 961 A.2d at 1075, would understand those statements to concern a sale, lease, or transfer of consumer goods and services.

 The Complaint alleges that the statements at issue are connected to Facebook's promotion of its platform to users.
 But, as Plaintiff admits, Compl. ¶ 11, access to Facebook's platform is free, and therefore providing access to Facebook is not "a consumer transaction," Ford, 908 A.2d at 81 (emphasis added).
 See Adler v.
 Vision Lab Telecomms., Inc., 393 F. Supp.
 2d 35, 40 (D.D.C.
 2005) (dismissing CPPA claim based on allegations that defendants sent plaintiffs unsolicited faxes on the ground that plaintiffs did not adequately allege that they actually purchase, lease, or receive services from defendants); see also Krukas v.
 AARP, Inc. 376 F. Supp.
 3d 1, 38 (D.D.C.
 2019) (concluding that Adler held that "no consumer-merchant relationship existed because the plaintiffs never bought anything," and thus were not consumers) (emphasis in original); Cross, 14 Cal.
 App.
 5th at 203 (noting that Facebook "is not primarily engaged in the business of selling or leasing goods or services" because Facebook "offers a free service to its users") (internal quotation marks omitted).
-Accordingly, the Complaint does not adequately allege facts that would establish that the statements at issue constitute a "trade practice" under the CPPA.
+Accordingly, Plaintiff is unlikely to succeed in establishing that the statements at issue constitute a "trade practice" under the CPPA.
+See Dee Pridgen et al., Consumer Protection & the Law § 4:11 (2020) ("In the Internet sector, many information or other service providers do not charge for access and therefore may not be considered part of trade or commerce for purposes of coverage by state consumer laws.").

-B. Plaintiff Does Not Allege a Consumer-Merchant Relationship with Facebook
+2. Plaintiff Cannot Establish a Consumer-Merchant Relationship

-Second, and relatedly, the Complaint does not adequately allege the existence of a consumer-merchant relationship between Facebook and Plaintiff.
-The statute defines a

-"merchant" as a person "who in the ordinary course of business does or would sell, lease (to), or transfer, either directly or indirectly, consumer goods or services, or a person who in the ordinary course of business does or would supply the goods or services which are or would be the subject matter of a trade practice."
+Second, and relatedly, Plaintiff cannot establish the existence of a consumer-merchant relationship between Facebook and Plaintiff capable of giving rise to a CPPA claim.
+The statute defines a "merchant" as a person "who in the ordinary course of business does or would sell, lease (to), or transfer, either directly or indirectly, consumer goods or services, or a person who in the ordinary course of business does or would supply the goods or services which are or would be the subject matter of a trade practice."
 D.C.
-Code § 28-3901(a)(3).
-Under the CPPA, a "merchant" is "a person who, in the ordinary course of business, sells or supplies consumer goods or services."
+Code § 28-3901(3).
+In other words, under the CPPA, a "merchant" is "a person who, in the ordinary course of business, sells or supplies consumer goods or services."
 Sundberg, 109 A.3d at 1129 (citing D.C.
 Code § 28-3901(a)(3)).

-The Complaint does not allege that Facebook supplied Plaintiff with any commercial goods or services or that Facebook was "connected with the 'supply' side of the consumer transaction" impacted by the alleged misrepresentation, as is required to state a claim for relief under the CPPA.
+Plaintiff does not allege that it purchased any goods or services from Facebook, and therefore cannot establish that Facebook supplied Plaintiff with any commercial goods or services.
 McMullen v.
-Synchrony Bank, 164 F. Supp.
-3d 77, 91 (D.D.C.
-2016); see also Howard, 432 A.2d at 709 ("While a 'merchant' is not limited to the actual seller of the goods or services complained of, he must be a 'person' connected with the 'supply' side of a consumer transaction.").
-Indeed, the only alleged commercial activity by Facebook-the sale of advertising space to companies seeking to promote their products on Facebook's free service, see Compl. ¶¶ 11, 139-has nothing to do with either Plaintiff or the statements at issue, which do not originate from and are not about Facebook's ad business.
-See Snowder, 949 A.2d at 600.
+Synchrony Bank, 164 F.Supp.3d 77, 91 (D.D.C.
+2016).
+Indeed, the only commercial activity the Complaint alleges Facebook participates in-the sale of advertisement space to companies seeking to promote their products on Facebook's free-to-use platform, see Compl. ¶¶ 11, 139-has nothing to do with either Plaintiff or the statements at issue, which do not originate from Facebook's ad business.
+See Snowder, 949 A.2d at 600; see also Glycobiosciences, Inc. v.
+Innocutis Holdings, LLC, 189 F. Supp.
+3d 61, 71 (D.D.C.
+2016) (listing cases dismissing CPPA claims where there was no consumer-merchant relationship).
+11

-C. Plaintiffs Do Not Allege That The Individual Defendants Are "Merchants"
+3. The Individual Defendants Are Not "Merchants"